RubixML/ML/docs/transformers/knn-imputer.md

 $transformer = new KNNImputer(10, false, '?', new BallTree(30, new SafeEuclidean()));
 ```

+## Additional Methods
+This transformer does not have any additional methods.

 ### References
 >- O. Troyanskaya et al. (2001).
 Missing value estimation methods for DNA microarrays.